kilpkonn/msc-thesis/main.typ

 We will first take a look at using it for filling "holes" in the program and later dive into using it for autocompletion.

 == Filling holes
-Filling holes is a common use case for term search as we have found in @term-search.
+Filling holes is a common use case for term search, as we have found in @term-search.
-Timing constrains for it are not as strict as for autocompletion, yet the user certainly doesn't want to wait for a considerable amount of time.
+Timing constraints for it are not as strict as for autocompletion, yet the user certainly doesn't want to wait for a considerable amount of time.

 One example of a hole in Rust program is the ```rust todo!()``` macro.
-It is a "hole" as it denotes that there should be a program in the future, but there isn't now.
+It is a "hole", as it denotes that there should be a program in the future, but there isn't now.
-These holes can be filled using term search to search for programs that fit in the hole.
+These holes can be filled using a term search to search for programs that fit in the hole.
-All the programs generated by term search are valid programs meaning that they compile.
+All the programs generated by term search are valid programs, meaning that they compile.

 Example usages can be found in @rust-filling-todo:
 #figure(